 Jones, Chiles and Carey also won two individual world championship medals apiece in 2022.
 Jones won silver in the all-around and uneven bars, Carey took home vault gold and a shared bronze on floor with Andrade.
 Chiles finished with a silver on vault and another on floor.

 Biles has remained in the spotlight, appearing in her own Snapchat series titled Daring Simone Biles.
-She also announced her engagement to Houston Texans safety Jonathan Owens last February and the two are expected to officially tie the knot in 2023.
+She also got married, tying the knot with football player Jonathan Owens in May.

 Following her all-around gold medal win in Tokyo, Lee returned to Auburn to compete during her sophomore season, after which she intended to leave college and resume elite gymnastics training for a run at Paris.
 However, this spring she was forced out of competition due to non-gymnastics related health issues involving her kidneys.
 Despite the setback, she said she would continue to pursue the chance to compete at another Olympic Games.